DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 What you’ll learn will depend on your course and the qualifications it offers.
 Some teacher training courses award [qualified teacher status (QTS)](/what-is-qts), while some award QTS with [PGCE or PGDE](/what-is-a-pgce).

-Initial teacher training helps you meet the [Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards).
-You must meet the Teachers’ Standards to be awarded QTS.
+Initial teacher training helps you meet the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).
+You must meet the teachers’ standards to be awarded QTS.

 All initial teacher training will help you: